A Brief Discussion on Flag Enum Applications and Insights

 // Remove CanCreate

-bool hasCreate = Permissions.CanUpsert.HasFlag(Permissions.CanCreate);
+bool hasPermission = Permissions.CanUpsert.HasFlag(Permissions.CanCreate);

-// Traditional bitwise operation check
+// Traditional bitwise operation approach

-bool hasCreate = (Permissions.CanUpsert & Permissions.CanCreate) == Permissions.CanCreate;Regarding the check for None
+bool hasPermission = (Permissions.CanUpsert & Permissions.CanCreate) == Permissions.CanCreate;Regarding the check for None

 - 2023-12-05 Initial document creation.